andrewrk/zig-general-purpose-allocator/README.md

  * Detect leaks and print stack trace of:
    - Where it was allocated

- * Ideally, freed memory would be unmapped so that it would cause page faults if used.
+ * Unmap freed memory as soon as possible to cause page faults when used.

  * Make pointer math errors unlikely to harm memory from unrelated allocations